Clinical Pharmacology for Delstrigo

 TDF

-A clinically significant increase in the Cmax and AUC of tenofovir was observed in subjects with CLcr < 50 mL/min or with end stage renal disease requiring dialysis [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+A clinically significant increase in the Cmax and AUC of tenofovir was observed in participants with CLcr < 50 mL/min or with end stage renal disease requiring dialysis [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Patients With Hepatic Impairment